sanity/quickml/README.md

 QuickDT will normally do a less-than or greater-than decision, if its nominal (or sometimes when its ordinal) it will be a test to see if the value is or isn't a member of a set.

-How do I build QuickDT?classification
+How do I build QuickDT?
 -----------------------

 QuickDT is built using [Apache Maven](http://maven.apache.org/) so if you don't have that, you should grab it.
 You'll also